biojs/edu/series/101/20_getting_started.md

 yum install npm # Fedora
 ~~~

 {% hlblock info %}
+If you want to install the packages globally in your userdir (without sudo), see [these instructions](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo-linux.md)
+{% endhlblock %}

+{% hlblock info %}
 If you want to avoid installing packages with sudo, you can also use [nvm](https://github.com/creationix/nvm)